agryman/mathz/README.md

 # mathz
-This repository contains a library of formal specifications of many standard mathematical objects.
+This repository contains a library of formal specifications of some standard mathematical objects.
-The specifications are written using the language Z Notation.
+The specifications are written LaTeX using the formal specification language Z Notation.

 The library is organized into the following topics.

 * sets
+* categories
 * integers
 * real numbers
 * complex numbers